pingcap/docs-cn/migration-overview.md

 This document gives an overview of the data migration solutions that you can use with TiDB.
 The data migration solutions are as follows:

 - Full data migration.
-    - To import Amazon Aurora snapshots, CSV files, or Mydumper SQL files into TiDB, you can use TiDB Lightning to perform the full migration.
+    - To import Amazon Aurora snapshots, CSV files, or SQL dump files into TiDB, you can use TiDB Lightning to perform the full migration.
-    - To export all TiDB data as CSV files or Mydumper SQL files, you can use Dumpling to perform the full migration, which makes data migration from MySQL or MariaDB easier.
+    - To export all TiDB data as CSV files or SQL dump files, you can use Dumpling to perform the full migration, which makes data migration from MySQL or MariaDB easier.
     - To migrate all data from a database with a small data size volume (for example, less than 1 TiB), you can also use TiDB Data Migration (DM).

 - Quick initialization of TiDB.
 TiDB Lightning supports quickly importing data and can quickly initialize a specific table in TiDB.
 Before you use this feature, pay attention that the quick initialization has a great impact on TiDB and the cluster does not provide services during the initialization period.